Your marketing campaign didn’t work, what went wrong?

 How to avoid the five most common direct marketing mistakes

+While you might think it’s a bad time for many things at the moment, it’s never a bad time for marketing.
 But what if you’ve been there, done that and it didn’t work?
-A translation colleague had the same problem and wanted to make sure they were more successful next time.
+A translator colleague had the same problem and wanted to check they weren’t making any direct marketing mistakes to make sure the next time was more successful.

 I’ve tried direct marketing in the past and it didn’t work so I need to know what I’m doing wrong!